 Language Assessment @ Bremen – who we are

-Language Assessment @ Bremen (L@B) is a research group consisting of researchers based at the Faculty of Linguistics and Literary Studies at University of Bremen, language teachers, and language course coordinators working at the Foreign Language Centre for the Universities in the Land Bremen (Germany).
+Language Assessment @ Bremen (L@B) is a research group comprising researchers from the Faculty of Linguistics and Literary Studies at University of Bremen, Germany, as well as language teachers and language course coordinators working at the Languages Centre of the Universities in the Land Bremen.

 L@B is diverse and international